lyteword/chspurgeon-tod/volume-4/psalm-100.md

 **Verse 2.** *Serve the LORD with gladness.*

-1\.For he is the best of beings.
+1\.
+For he is the best of beings.

-2\.For his commandments are not grievous.
+2\.
+For his commandments are not grievous.

-3\.For he is your Saviour, as well as Creator; your friend, as well as Lord.
+3\.
+For he is your Saviour, as well as Creator; your friend, as well as Lord.

-4\.The angels, so much greater than yourself, know no reason why they should not serve him with gladness.
+4\.
+The angels, so much greater than yourself, know no reason why they should not serve him with gladness.

-5\.In serving him you serve yoreself.
+5\.
+In serving him you serve yoreself.

-6\.You make religion attractive.
+6\.
+You make religion attractive.

-7\.You get fitness for heaven. *George Bowen.*
+7\.
+You get fitness for heaven. *George Bowen.*

 **Verse 2** (*first clause*) A true heart,

-1\.Is humble— *serves*.
+1\.
+Is humble— *serves*.

-2\.Is pious—"serve the Lord."
+2\.
+Is pious—"serve the Lord."

-3\.Is active— *serves*.
+3\.
+Is active— *serves*.

-4\.Is consequently joyful—"with gladness."
+4\.
+Is consequently joyful—"with gladness."

 **Verse 2.** (*first clause* ).
 "Serving the Lord with gladness."
 See "Spurgeon's Sermons, "No. 769.